avdhesh201/Avdhesh-Portfolio-/README.md

 # Avdhesh-Portfolio-

-This personal portfolio is Developed using ReactJS  and deployed using vercel.
+This personal portfolio is developed using ReactJS and deployed using vercel.
 It represents my work, skills, achievements, skills, and experience other details. here some key components are: